fossasia/open-event-wsgen/README.md

 ## 1. Event Website Output

-The component that is generated from the web app are the event websites.
-A sample event site using the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) was generated and added to this repo as a Github Pages site.
-You can see the live site at http://fossasia.github.io/open-event-webapp/
+The component that is generated from the web app is the event website.
+Several sample event sites using the [sample from the open-event repo](https://github.com/fossasia/open-event/tree/master/sample) were generated, showcased on the main index page and added to this repo as a Github Pages site.
+You can have a look at showcase page on http://fossasia.github.io/open-event-webapp/ We also have a custom domain at http://sched.eventyay.com to which the former link is redirected.

 ## 2. Web App Generator